tsunami416604/azure-docs.hu-hu/articles/iot-edge/iot-edge-as-gateway.md

 ---
-title: Alsóbb rétegbeli eszközök – Azure IoT Edge-átjárókat |} A Microsoft Docs
+title: Gateways for downstream devices - Azure IoT Edge | Microsoft Docs
-description: Az Azure IoT Edge segítségével átlátható, átlátszatlan vagy proxy átjáróeszköz létrehozása, amely adatokat küld a több alárendelt eszközről a felhőbe vagy helyi feldolgozza azt.
+description: Use Azure IoT Edge to create a transparent, opaque, or proxy gateway device that sends data from multiple downstream devices to the cloud or processes it locally.
 author: kgremban
 manager: philmea
 ms.author: kgremban